Hi, hi, hi!

 - Place the chicken in a gallon size ziplock bag or medium size bowl.

-- To the bowl of a food processor add the garlic, ginger, dried chile de arbol (or cayenne), cilantro, parsley, smoked paprika, cumin, salt and pepper.
-Process 1-2 minutes or until everything is finely chopped.
-Stream in 1/2 cup olive oil.
+- To the bowl of a food processor add the olive oil, lemon zest + juice, garlic, ginger, dried chile de arbol (or cayenne), cilantro, parsley, smoked paprika, cumin, cinnamon, salt, and pepper.
 Pour the marinade over the chicken in the ziplock bag and toss well.
 Place in the fridge for at least 2 hour or overnight.

 - Meanwhile make the vinaigrette.
 In a glass jar with a screw on lid or a bowl combine the olive oil, apple cider vinegar, lemon juice, honey, cilantro, chipotle chile pepper, jalapeño, salt and pepper.
 Shake or whisk to combine.
 Taste and adjust to your liking, set aside until ready to use.